Allchorne3/11ty-njk-base/README.md

 This starter project uses the following tech stack:

 1. Eleventy
-2. Laravel Mix - For handling assets, such as JS, SCSS and images
+2. Laravel Mix - For handling assets, such as JS, CSS and images
 3. Nunjucks - The template engine
+4. SCSS

+---
+### Pre installed dependencies

+- Font Awesome _(Free)_
+- Moment
+---

 ### How to get started